-Prosperity Homestead is converting a 1950’s residential home into an ecologically friendly estate using design that reduces its carbon footprint and lowers energy needs.
+Do you need new homes to be efficient, or is there an opportunity in older homes?
+Prosperity Homestead is converting a 1950s residential home into an ecologically friendly estate using a design that reduces carbon footprint and lowers energy needs.

-When acquired the property had suffered bad tenants who trashed both the house and were a nuisance to the community.
+When acquired, the property had suffered bad tenants who trashed the house and were a nuisance to the community.
 They hosted loud parties, a dog barking all hours of the day, and questionable guests.

-The original owner did his best to maintain the property which contained the original Coleman Oil Furnace, wooden windows, and wiring.
-Quality work done in the kitchen, second basement full bath, and den were nearly destroyed by abusive tenants.
+The original owner did his best to maintain the property, including the original Coleman Oil Furnace, wooden windows, and wiring.
+Quality work done in the kitchen, second basement full bath, and den was destroyed by abusive tenants.

-After purchase in 2017, the properties condition made it difficult to rent so several alternatives were considered.
-Short term tenants were only an incremental improvement.
-Many repairs were made moving forward towards an ecologically friendly low-carbon footprint home.
+After the purchase in 2017, the property's condition made renting difficult.
+Short-term tenants were only an incremental improvement.
+Many repairs move forward towards an ecologically friendly, low-carbon footprint home.

-Plans include a modern HVAC, rainwater capture, regrading to reduce basement moisture, roof redesign with replacement, weather proofing, and remodeling with energy conservation in mind.
-Each project planned, funded, and best practices implemented.
+Plans include a modern HVAC, rainwater capture, regrading to reduce basement moisture, roof redesign with replacement, weatherproofing, and remodeling with energy conservation in mind.
+As funding resources are available, each project implements best practices.

-Starting in 2017 with the acquisition of the property progress has been slow but steady.
-Stay tuned for case studies, updates, and insights you can use to reduce your own energy costs.
+Improvements have been slow but steady since the 2017 purchase of this property.
+Stay tuned for case studies, updates, and insights you can use to reduce your energy costs.

-- Installation of computer-controlled HVAC system with modernized duct work.
-Adjustments to duct work better circulates cool air from the basement to reach EPA recommended EnergyStar temperature settings without use of air-conditioning.
+- Installation of computer-controlled HVAC system with modernized ductwork.
+Adjustments to duct work better circulate cool air from the basement to reach EPA-recommended EnergyStar temperature settings without air-conditioning.

-- Removal and remediation of oil furnace, including sealing of 500-gallon original oil tank that had been leaking for years.
+- Removal and remediation of an oil furnace, including sealing a 500-gallon original oil tank leaking for years.
 An environmental remediation company certified remediation with the EPA, removing any contaminated soil.

 - Changes in grade, landscaping, and correcting gutter slope to eliminate frequent basement flooding.
-A combination of old gutters and a sunken yard caused water to pool which would enter the basement.
-The problem was solved with oversized mulch beds, removal of bushes, and rehanging gutters.
+A combination of old gutters and a sunken yard caused water to pool, which would enter the basement.
+The problem was solved with oversized mulch beds, removing bushes, and rehanging gutters.

-- Reducing risks of further tree damage by clearing lot.
-After a tree on the house, shed, and two on the neighbor's house, the entire lot was cleared and regraded.
-Partnering with a Forester all timber was used on this no-burn site.
-Overtime, the property will be shaded by trees in a silvo-pasture configuration that attracts beneficial insects and birds.
+- Reducing risks of further tree damage by clearing the lot.
+After a tree on the house, a shed, and two on the neighbor's house, the entire lot was cleared and regraded.
+Partnering with a Forester, all timber was used on this no-burn site.
+Over time, the property will be shaded by trees in a silvopasture configuration that attracts beneficial insects and birds.

-- Modernization of homes electrical system.
-Overhead wiring was buried after replacing the breaker box with a modern higher capacity system with surge suppression.
-Original breaker and sub-panels were removed.
+- Modernization of home electrical system.
+Overhead wiring was buried after replacing the breaker box with a modern higher-capacity system with surge suppression.
+The original breaker and sub-panels were removed.
 The new system will make a full house rewiring easier and safer.

 - Project Management,